oguayasa/tobii_pro_wrapper/README.md

 * [Python 2.7](https://www.continuum.io/downloads)
 * [Tobii Pro SDK v1.0](https://www.tobiipro.com/product-listing/tobii-pro-sdk/#Download) for Python

-The Tobii Pro SDK v1.1 currently has bugs that prevent some eyetracker models from calibrating.
-Once this is fixed, tobii_pro_wrapper will be updated to work with the newer SDK releases.
+At the time of this writing, Tobii Pro SDK v1.1 has bugs that prevent some eyetracker models from calibrating.
+Once this is fixed (I'll keep checking), tobii_pro_wrapper will be updated to work with the newer SDK releases.
 So to download the previous version, use:

 ```